Use the CLI to administer a remote Splunk Enterprise instance

 CLI commands you cannot run remotely

-With the exception of commands that control the server, you can run all CLI commands remotely.
+You cannot remotely run commands that control the server.
 These server control commands include:

 You can view all CLI commands by accessing the CLI help reference.
 See Get help with the CLI in this manual.